Multivariate Bayesian variable selection with application to multi-trait genetic fine mapping: Review of Bayesian variable selection methods

 which can be treated as an extension of the original indicator variable selection model to group selection as adopted by other authors \citep{chen2016bayesian, zhu2019bayesian}.

 All the above models are restricted to univariate response.
-In applications, it is common to jointly analyze several correlated outcome measures together (e.g. multiple diagnostic tests for the same disease).
-Consider a multivariate regression model with $q$ correlated responses $\textbf{Y}$ given covariate matrix $\textbf{X}$:
+In applications, it is common to jointly analyze several correlated outcome measures together.
+Consider a multivariate regression model with $q$ correlated responses $\textbf{Y}$ of size $n\times q$ given covariate matrix $\textbf{X}$ of size $n\times p$:

-where $\Sigma$ is the covariance matrix for the $q$ responses.
-Following the formulation by \cite{xu2015bayesian}, \cite{Liquet2017} provides a full Bayesian multivariate spike and slab model which allows sparsity both at group level and within groups:
+where $\Sigma$ is the $q\times q$ covariance matrix for the responses.
+Following the formulation by \cite{xu2015bayesian}, \cite{liquet2017bayesian} provides a full Bayesian multivariate spike and slab model which allows sparsity both at group level and within groups:

 where $\textbf{B}_g$ is the $m_g\times q$ regression coefficient matrix for group $g$.
 In this model, both group selection and within group selection are common to all $q$ responses but not specific to any single response.